Tiny BASIC: Basic concepts

 Tiny BASIC was designed to use as little memory as possible, and this is reflected in the paucity of features as well as details of its interpreter system.
 Early microcomputers lacked the RAM and secondary storage for a BASIC compiler, which was more typical of timesharing systems.

 Like most BASICs of the era, Tiny Basic was interactive with the user typing statements into a command line.
 As microcomputers of the era were often used with teletype machines or "dumb" terminals, direct editing of existing text was not possible and the editor instead used takeout characters, often the backslash, to indicate where the user backed up to edit existing text.

 If the user typed a statement into the command line the system examined it to see if it started with a number.
 If it did not, the line was immediately parsed and operated on, potentially generating output via PRINT.
 This was known as "direct mode".

-If the line was entered with a leading number, the number was converted from decimal format, like "50", and converted to a 8-bit value, in this case, $32 hexadecimal.
+If the line was entered with a leading number, the number was converted from decimal format, like "50", and converted to an 8-bit value, in this case, $32 hexadecimal.
 This number was used as an index into an array-like storage area where the rest of the line was stored in exactly the format it was typed.
 When the user typed LIST into the command line the system would loop over the array, convert the line number back to decimal format, and then print out the rest of the text in the line.

 When a program was present in memory and the user types in the RUN command, the system enters "indirect mode".
 In this mode, a pointer is set to point to the first line of the program, for instance, 10 (}).
 The original text for that line is then retrieved from the store and run as if the user had just typed it in direct mode.
 The pointer then advances to the next line and the process continues.

 Formal grammar

 The grammar is listed below in Backus–Naur form, almost exactly as it was specified in the Design Note.
-In the listing, an asterisk ("*") denotes zero or more of the object to its left – except for the first asterisk in the definition of "term", which is the multiplication operator; parentheses group objects; and an epsilon ("ε") signifies the empty string.
+In the listing, an asterisk ("*") denotes zero or more of the object to its left – except for the first asterisk in the definition of "term", which is the multiplication operator; parentheses group objects; and an epsilon ("ε") signifies the empty set.
 As is common in computer language grammar notation, the vertical bar ("|") distinguishes alternatives, as does their being listed on separate lines.
 The symbol "CR" denotes a carriage return (usually generated by a keyboard's "Enter" key).
 A BREAK from the console will interrupt execution of the program.